 Thus, in every respect, commissioned law enforcement officers employed by Lincoln have enforcement authority.
 Furthermore, by virtue of state law, LUPD personnel may apprehend violators anywhere within the State of Missouri for any offense regardless if committed in their presence, or not as long as the incident originated on the campus and that officer is attempting to apprehend, while in continuous pursuit, a violator who flees that officer from the campus.
-In addition the LUPD is staffed with student cadets and civilian staff who function as security officers possessing no police powers.
-These personnel may respond to non-criminal incidents such as non-injury motor vehicle accidents, parking violations and other similar incidents.
-The commissioned law enforcement officers may be distinguished from the non-commissioned security personnel by the color of their uniforms.
+Please note that on-campus crimes reported to other local law enforcement agencies will typically be referred to LUPD, since it is the local law enforcement agency that has the jurisdiction for Lincoln University.

 Commissioned personnel with police powers are uniformed in a dark navy blue shirt and pants and possess a sidearm, while personnel functioning as security personnel with no police powers are uniformed in a light blue shirt and navy blue pants.

-In addition, at times due to limited manpower, the campus law enforcement may be augmented by officers of the Jefferson City Police Department and in some cases by Deputy Sheriff's with the Cole County Sheriff's Department and the Missouri State Highway Patrol.
+In addition, at times due to limited manpower, the campus law enforcement may be augmented by officers of the Jefferson City Police Department and, in some cases, by deputies with the Cole County Sheriff's Department and the Missouri State Highway Patrol.
 While there are no official memorandums of understanding or other agreements in place, the aforementioned agencies each possess powers of arrest on the Lincoln University campus.
 All crimes, both felony and misdemeanor, that occur on Lincoln University property are investigated by officers of the Lincoln University Police Department.
 Assistance, as needed and requested, in the investigation of crimes on the campus is available through the aforementioned agencies.
 It is the policy of the university that all persons (faculty, staff, students and visitors) be encouraged to promptly report all incidents of crime to Police Department officials.

 In an effort to ensure a safe and secure environment in which to live, work and study, the Lincoln

 University Police Department is committed to informing the members of the Lincoln University community about the functions and various safety and security programs of the department.
-The Lincoln University Police Department conducts presentations at each session of Freshmen Orientation.
-These sessions cover the purpose of the department, its organizational structure and authority, the types of crimes on campus, how to avoid becoming a victim of crime and what to do if you are a victim.
+The Lincoln University Police Department conducts presentations at each session of New Student Orientation.
+These sessions cover the purpose of the department, its organizational structure and authority, the types of crimes on campus, how to avoid becoming a victim of crime, active shooter training, and what to do if you are a victim.
 Statistics are provided from the annual security report.
 In addition to addressing issues with students, sessions are also conducted with parents of the incoming students.

 Residence Hall meetings: The Lincoln University Police Department also participates in conducting residence hall meetings to inform students about campus rules and regulations, the student conduct system, parking enforcement and other safety issues.
 A variety of security tips and other links of interest are also posted on the department website.

 Furthermore, a representative of the Lincoln University Police Department meets with new students during their week of orientation that is mandated by university admissions personnel for all incoming freshman and transfer students.
 At this meeting, the Police Department representative presents an overview of the various security policies of the campus, and discusses the options available to students for reporting crimes.
 Representatives also provide helpful information designed to prevent students from becoming victims of crimes and from engaging in prohibited conduct.